 Generating reports on remote SSH connections to your endpoints

-Syteca can regularly notify you about remote connections to your Linux endpoint in a summary report generated ad-hoc or emailed to you on schedule.
+Syteca can regularly notify you about remote connections to your Linux endpoint in a summary report generated ad hoc or emailed to you according to a schedule.

 Descriptions and samples of the reports are located in the right part of the interface.

-In the Clients section, click Add and select the Linux endpoints you want to generate a report for.
+In the Endpoints section, click Add and select the Linux endpoints you want to generate a report for.
 You can do this by inserting the names of endpoints in the search box.

 Define the report options and click the Generate Report button.
 Your report will be available to download on the Generated Reports tab of the Reports page.